RudyTurnquest/Cisco-Catalyst-3550-Configuration/README.md

   - _(COM3) may be different depending on the device__
 - Open "Putty App" on Laptop
   - Select "Serial" for Connection Type
-  - Confirm the 'serial line fiel'd matches the 'USB serial port'
+  - Confirm the 'serial line field matches the 'USB serial port'
   - _leave other settings as is. speed should be at 9600_
   - Select 'Open'
   - _console window should open.
 Press enter key to start session_